vik31mh/Ultimatrix/README.md

 2. Move your hand **up** to increase (volume/brightness/scroll up)
 3. Move your hand **down** to decrease (volume/brightness/scroll down)
 4. Change to a different gesture to exit the mode

+### Screenshot Feature
+- **Open all five fingers** to capture a screenshot
+- Screenshots are automatically saved to `Pictures/Screenshots` folder
+- Includes timestamp in filename for organization
+- Visual confirmation popup appears briefly after capture

 ## 🛠️ Technical Details